drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # B

 #### *basis* v. *bases*
 These words are often confused. *Basis* (bay-siss) has several meanings, which [Merriam Webster explains here](https://www.merriam-webster.com/dictionary/basis). *Bases* (bay-sees) is the plural of *basis*.
 Do you mean singular or plural?
+Double-check.
 #### *based off*, *based off of*, *based around*
 Logically, nothing can be "based off of/off/around" something else.
 Just write *based on.*
 #### *begs the question* vs. *raises the question*